TeaMs-RL: Teaching LLMs to Generate Better Instruction Datasets via Reinforcement Learning: Experiments

-We trained a llama-1-7b model denoted ``TeaMs-RL-7b-v1.1" with our dataset of 17,878 instruction-response pairs, the training time is about 2 hours on 4 NVIDIA RTX A6000 GPUs.
-As shown in Figures~\ref{fig:naacl-compared-with-teamsRL-WizardLM-7b-gpt-ans} and \ref{fig:naacl-compared-with-teams-RL-WizardLM-number-instructions-gpt-ans}, our method shows superior performance over WizardLM-7b models.
-It is crucial to underscore a salient aspect of our methodology in relation to data utilization.
+We trained a llama-1-7b model denoted ``TeaMs-RL-7b-v1.1'' with our dataset of 17,878 instruction-response pairs, the training time is about 2 hours on 4 NVIDIA RTX A6000 GPUs.
+As shown in Figures~\ref{fig:naacl-compared-with-teamsRL-WizardLM-7b-gpt-ans} and \ref{fig:naacl-compared-with-teams-RL-WizardLM-number-instructions-gpt-ans}, our method shows superior performance over WizardLM-7b models\footnote{\url{https://huggingface.co/TheBloke/wizardLM-7B-HF}} in the same experimental settings.
+It is crucial to highlight an important aspect of our methodology in relation to data utilization.
 The dataset employed for training our model is approximately \textbf{one-fourteenth} the size of the dataset utilized by WizardLM, as illustrated in Figure \ref{fig:naacl-compared-with-teams-RL-WizardLM-number-instructions-gpt-ans} (a).
 Furthermore, Fig.~\ref{fig:naacl-compared-with-teams-RL-WizardLM-number-instructions-gpt-ans} (b) highlights the discernible difference in the query count posed to ChatGPT models between our method and WizardLM, with the latter requesting ChatGPT for responses more than \textbf{seventeen times} than TeaMs-RL.
 This marked contrast underscores the \textbf{cost-effectiveness of our data generation approach}, which mitigates the expenses associated with dataset acquisition and generates \textbf{high-quality data}.
 It highlights that our method is a more economically viable and sustainable strategy for training LLMs.
 For more experimental results, please see Appendix~\ref{appendix:more-experimental-results}.
+Note that the ChatGPT models we used to query data show performance equivalent to the ChatGPT models used in the baselines.

 In our comparison experiments, we take the same settings: 25 shots for ARC, 10 shots for HellaSwag.
 In our experimental setup, all models are configured with a float16 format.
 We compare to WizardLM-7b since both this approach and ours use llama-1-7b as the base model.
 Notably, WizardLM-7B queried ChatGPT 624,000 times for responses, whereas our method queried open-source WizardLM13B 896 times during policy training and ChatGPT 35,756 times during high-quality data generation; our total queries are substantially fewer.
 Therefore, we believe the comparison is fair in terms of matched base model and vastly lower query amount.
 Even with the query count of WizardLM-13B, $35756+896=36652$, our method can still reduce the query count by $94.13\%$ to reach comparable outcomes, emphasizing a more economical and sustainable strategy for LLM training.